Next wave of cost-of-living payments to hit accounts

 The latest payments are in addition to the £400 being distributed to every household, and the Energy Price Guarantee, which caps the price that suppliers can charge.

-"We want to do everything we can to support pensioners who are often the most exposed to higher costs," said work and pensions secretary, Mel Stride.
+"We want to do everything we can to support pensioners who are often the most exposed to higher costs," said Work and Pensions Secretary Mel Stride.

-"As we deal with the impact of Putin's illegal war in Ukraine and the aftermath of the pandemic, we will continue to stand by the most vulnerable, with further cost of living payments coming next year," he added.
+"As we deal with the impact of Putin's illegal war in Ukraine and the aftermath of the pandemic, we will continue to stand by the most vulnerable, with further cost-of-living payments coming next year," he added.

-For the vast majority of pensioners the extra support with winter energy bills will be automatically paid into their accounts within the next two months.
+For the vast majority of pensioners, the extra support with winter energy bills will be automatically paid into their accounts within the next two months.
 However people who do not receive benefits or the state pension will need to make a claim.

 The money will appear on bank statements with the payment reference starting with the customer's national Insurance number followed by 'DWP WFP' for people in Great Britain, or 'DFC WFP' for people in Northern Ireland.